swiyu-admin-ch/swiyu-admin-ch.github.io/_specifications/swiss-profile-vc.md

 Code Tables in Entry & Entry Code Overlay 1.0 **MUST NOT** be supported.

 Wallets **SHOULD** use the Branding Overlay 1.1 with attribute `theme` set to `"dark"` to display branding information when running in dark mode.

+We provide a [cookbook](../cookbooks/vc-visual-presentation-oca/) which provides more details about how to implement OCA according to the Swiss Profiles.